kt474/ffwrapped-blog/posts/tutorial.md

 ## Introduction

 Last year I built [ffwrapped](https://ffwrapped.com/), an open source website that provides fantasy football league insights and analysis.
 This project was made possible by the free, public [Sleeper API](https://docs.sleeper.com/).
 If you're curious about accessing detailed information about your leagues, the Sleeper API offers comprehensive data - all without any authentication required.
 After working with this API for over a year and building a full-fledged app, I want to share how anyone can create their own project.
-For this tutorial, we’re going to make a simple bar chart that shows the total points scored from each league member.
+For this tutorial, we’re going to make a simple bar chart that shows the total points scored by each league member.

 ## 1. Setup Your Project